op2-platforms/op2cad/README.md

 It is fast development and content management platform for computer assisted drawings in the Architectural, Engineering and Construction industries.

-> Be aware!
-This platform is under heavy development and lightly experimented with yet (Q3 2022).
-You may use and experiment with it at your own risk.
-Any contribution, shared content or knowledge are always welcome and appreciated.

 &nbsp;

 ## Story